-Generally, to create a new local administrator account for Windows 10, you must first sign in to Windows 10 with an administrator or a regular user with administrative rights.
-However, occasionally, you may be unable to sign in to Windows 10 for some reason, such as forgetting your password, losing administrator rights, or some other errors.
-In this post, we will show you the way to create a Local Administrator Account on Windows 10 when you can’t sign in.
+Generally, to create a new local administrator account for Windows 11/10, you must first sign in to Windows with an administrator or a regular user with administrative rights.
+However, occasionally, you may be unable to sign in to Windows for some reason, such as forgetting your password, losing administrator rights, or some other errors.
+In this post, we will show you the way to create a Local Administrator Account when you can’t sign in.

 Create Local Administrator Account using CMD

-Since you can’t sign in to Windows 10 and get to the desktop, you can’t open Command Prompt within Windows 10.
-However, you can fire up the CMD prompt from the sign-in screen with the aid of a Windows 10 installation media.
+Since you can’t sign in to Windows 11/10 and get to the desktop, you can’t open Command Prompt within Windows 11/10.
+However, you can fire up the CMD prompt from the Advanced Startup Options screen or the Sign-in screen with the aid of a Windows 11/10 installation media.

 - When the Windows Setup screen appears, press Shift + F10 to open command prompt.

 - In the CMD window, run the commands below one after the other (hit Enter on each line) to replace the utilman.exe file with the cmd.exe file.

 move c:\windows\system32\utilman.exe c:\ copy c:\windows\system32\cmd.exe c:\windows\system32\utilman.exe

 - Now, run

 wpeutil rebootto restart the computer and disconnect the Windows installation media.